Atlassian Jira Software

 Input Parameter | Required/Optional | Description | Example |

-Issue IDs or Keys | Required | The IDs or keys of the issues to assign to the user.
-Issue IDs and keys can be obtained using the Search Issues command. |
+Issue IDs or Keys | Required | The IDs or keys of the issues to assign.
+Issue IDs or Keys can be obtained using the Search Issues command. |

 JSON